orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 ---

-- The problem is not .. it's missing tools to think across fields.
-	- It doesn't matter that you want a particular way to deal with your conflict free stuff, the solution is not only to isolate an environment, but just to be able to deal or handle when it arises. ; better way of phrasing this? single sentence?
+ It doesn't matter that you want a particular way to deal with your conflict free stuff, the solution is not only to isolate an environment, but just to be able to deal or handle when it arises. ; better way of phrasing this? single sentence?
-	- What do you do when the information you want is not available?

 process